Moo-ware/BDO-OutfitBot/README.md

 For the buying to work, the program will need your login credentials to log in to the [official](https://na-trade.naeu.playblackdesert.com/Intro/) BDO web marketplace.
 Your credentials are then saved locally, and the program will auto-relogin for you if the login expires.
 This means that the program will work indefinitely (though not recommended) as long as you keep it running.

 ## Known Issues
-If your IP reputation is low, you will encounter CAPTCHAs that the bot currently will not bypass.
+If your IP reputation is low, you will encounter CAPTCHAs that the program currently will not bypass.
 If you are having issues logging in, this is most likely the issue.
-To confirm, try logging in manually on the BDO website and see if you get prompted by CAPTCHA.
+To confirm, try logging in manually on [BDO website](https://www.naeu.playblackdesert.com/en-US/Main/Index) and see if you get prompted by CAPTCHA.

 ## Credits
 decoder.py is by [shrddr](https://github.com/shrddr/huffman_heap)